7 Key Content Marketing Metrics to Report on in 2023

 However, just because you’re not converting directly from your social media channels, doesn’t mean those channels aren’t aiding your conversion elsewhere or upping your branded searches.

 All of your content marketing efforts will most likely affect the buyer’s decision at some point in the funnel.
 However, by focusing on these specific lead acquisition metrics you’ll be able to lay claim that it is most likely thanks to your content marketing strategy that these particular leads converted.
+Content marketing strategy improvements should be done based on data analysis.

 Track Email Opens & Unsubscribe Rate